magbicaleman/open-in-browser/README.md

 A very simple Open in Browser Atom.io Package.
 This allows you to right click and have a menu that will open the current file in your default program.
-That opens that extension.
-HTML files will open in your default browser or application.
+That opens that extension. **Files will open in your default browser or application**.

+## v 0.5.0
+ - Huge thanks to [ldez](https://github.com/ldez) for the contributions on pull request [#34](https://github.com/magbicaleman/open-in-browser/pull/34) which solves a few issues some users were having.

 ## v 0.4.7
 * "Open In Browser" context menu, from tree view or text editor pane, should be